 With the advent of radio in the 1920s he reached new audiences.
 He made his radio debut with the soprano Lucrezia Bori, and went on to appear on radio with the likes of Bing Crosby.
 On the few radio recordings of his speaking voice, his banter today often sounds contrived and all too evidently scripted, but he became a popular radio celebrity in his own right in the 1920s and 1930s.

-He took the lead in the film Song o’ my heart (1930; the first sound feature film shot in Ireland, and which also featured the 19-year-old Maureen O'Sullivan (qv) in her first film role), notable for the tenor's charm and an unbroken concert sequence; and he appeared, awkwardly overweight and in indifferent vocal form, as himself in Wings of the morning (1937; the first Technicolor feature film made in Britain or Ireland).
+He took the lead in the film Song o’ my heart (1930), notable for the tenor's charm and an unbroken concert sequence.
+It was the first sound feature film shot in Ireland, and also featured the nineteen-year-old Maureen O'Sullivan (qv) in her first film role.
+He also appeared, awkwardly overweight and in indifferent vocal form, as himself in Wings of the morning (1937), the first Technicolor feature film made in Britain or Ireland.

 His recording career matched his popularity as a recitalist.
 He first recorded in 1904, right at the beginning of the industry, and continued until well into the second world war, a remarkable span which reveals his development as an artist and his expanding repertoire.
 The youthful timbre of his voice, which did not last long, was best heard between 1910 and 1920.
 The most disciplined and least self-indulgent of singers in opera or on the concert platform, off stage he enjoyed good living, and his lifestyle and excessive weight appear to have taken a toll on his voice.
 But his art never ceased to develop.
 As his vocal range shortened he made more of language in song; and the immediacy and freshness of his communication remained right until the end.
 Along with the Italian tenor Enrico Caruso and the Romanian-American soprano Alma Gluck, John McCormack was the mainstay of the RCA Victor recording catalogue for many years.
 No less than in live performance, he had the gift of being able to transcend the limitations of sound recording and reach out to his unseen audience with a rare intimacy.